 Newspaper Reading is essential for the aspirants of all kinds of competitive exams.
 While you appreciate the importance of newspaper reading, we're sure most of you have wondered, How to read the Newspaper?
 Which newspaper to read?
 How much time to devote to newspaper reading?
 And so on.
 In this article we will discuss the best way to prepare current affairs from Newspapers.

 Besides the obvious goal of scoring well in competitive examinations, methodical reading of newspapers on a regular basis will help you at every stage of the admissions/ recruitment process.
 Experienced journalists/ columnists write editorial and Opinion pages in prominent national dailies.
 These articles will aid you in maintaining focus over a long time, which is good practice for reading comprehension.The vocabulary and grammar usage in such articles is top-notch and will help you in the Verbal Ability section of various exams.

 Further, if you go through previous year GD topics of MBA colleges, you will see that most of them are related to current issues.
 You will also see that questions from current events are favorites in the interviews.
 Further, Written Ability Tests of B-schools are mostly based on recent happenings.
 Thus, regular newspaper reading will arm you with important facts, figures and information, which you can use to substantiate your opinion in a GD, Interview or an Essay/WAT.

 What to Read in the Newspaper?

-When you sit to read the newspaper, it is important that you know what news is important from the examination point of view.
+When you sit to read the newspaper, it is important that you know which news is important from the examination point of view.
 So, go through the GK section of past 3-4 years question papers of the exam that you are targeting.
 This will give you an idea of the nature of questions being asked in the exam.

 The study of the newspaper may be divided according to the sections commonly seen in the papers.